 In coaching, the brand of leadership to focus on is mission-specific.
-What kind of legacy do you want to leave behind when you leave your position?
-This world?
+What kind of legacy do you want to leave behind?

 The foundation of leadership is not about convincing others to believe in what your client believes in.
 It's about deciding to step up and pursue something that your client wholeheartedly believes is worth pursuing.
 Coaching is based on the theory that establishing a vision and taking action steps develops talent.
 It's a growth-oriented mindset.
 Such an approach assumes that if there is desire and push, clients will develop the necessary skills, perspectives, or mindset shifts to gain the vital experiences they need to become great leaders.